 • Pay $225 to apply in person, by phone, or by mail and pay with a check, money order, or debit/credit card.

 If you meet the qualifications of a low-income taxpayer, you may qualify for additional IRS help for a payment plan through an IRS hardship program.
-This option reduces or eliminates setup and application fees.
+This option reduces the fee to $43.

 In addition to these fees, you may also be subject to a $2 to $4 fee to pay with a debit card and a 2% transaction fee when you make a payment using a credit card.
 Note that people who owe more than $25,000 must opt in to automatic withdrawals.